elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

     export PATH="$PATH:~/miniconda3/envs/gbs/bin/novocraft"
     ```

+## Usage
-## Usage  - More detailed guide to running the program
+A more detailed guide to running the program

 ### BAM Generation